Skip site navigation (1) Skip section navigation (2)

 Business Schools teach you during expensive MBA studies how managers should shape the structure and influence the culture of organizations so that they become more innovative.
 Concepts such as natural systems, self-organization, creative swiping, boundary spanning, empowerment are known to be helpful in making employees more creative.
 To save you the trouble of paying for costly business courses and based on my view as a committer, this talk addresses the question to know whether or not FreeBSD is the right place to develop innovative ideas.

-You can have a look at the slides, a picture taken during the talk, and a video should be available soon.
+You can have a look at the slides, a picture taken during the talk, and the video recorded during the event.

 On May 28 and 29, 2013, I managed the FreeBSD booth with some friends at the Solutions Linux exhibition in Paris.
 I prepared a poster to attract people to our booth.